Overlap, matching, or entropy weights: what are we weighting for?: Data Application

-As expected, the estimated ATE is closer to the estimated ATT while equipoise estimators (ATO, ATM and ATEN) are closer to ATC.
+As expected, the ATE estimates align with the ATT estimates while equipoise estimates (ATO, ATM and ATEN) are closer to ATC estimates.
 What is remarkable is the fact that the estimates of ATO, ATM, and ATM remained on the same ballpark (augmented or not) within each of the 2-by-2 comparisons.
 The estimates are in the range of \$1202.48--\$1285.72 for White-Hispanic, \$814.78--\$841.77 for White-Black, and \$1229.33--\$1400.46 for White-Black (see Table \ref{tab:meps-WATE}).
 In contrast, the estimates of ATE (IPW without trimming) was \$699.12 using H\'ajek-type estimator and \$1154.44 using the double-robust estimator when we compare White vs. Hispanic, \$850.82 and \$ 992.82 for White vs. Black, and finally \$2253.00 and \$4712.69 for White vs. Asian.